What is the software development life cycle (SDLC)?

 Not everyone agrees that there are seven phases in the process.
 Some combine planning and requirements into the first step, others combine testing and deployment.
 Blocshop likes to keep these stages separate, so we end up with seven.

 This stage of your project might begin with brainstorming if you aren’t yet sure of the scope or scale.
 You might decide to use a diagram such as a concept map or mind map to work out the limits of the project (try our own Gleek.io for creating quick, no-fuss diagrams – we couldn’t find the right design tool, so we built our own 😉).
 As you develop your understanding of what needs to be done, you’ll also start to identify individuals and departments that might need to be involved.
 Get their input.
-The planning phase needs to drill down into the business objectives of the project, its cost in terms of resources, how long it will take, and who will be responsible.
+The planning phase needs to drill down into the business objectives of the project, its budget in terms of resources, how long it will take, and who will be responsible.

 Covering everything you can in the planning stage will prevent a lot of pain in later stages, so don’t skimp on determining just what it is you need to build, why you need to build it, and how it will interact with the rest of the company systems and processes.